-The boundaries of Scott’s Addition are defined by Interstates 95 and 64 to the North, Broad Street to the South, the Boulevard to the East and Westwood Avenue to the West.
-The area’s namesake, General Winfield Scott, inherited it from his father-in-law, Colonel John Mayo, along with the rest of his 600 acre estate in 1818.
-His family held onto the land until the 1890’s when the first plans for the area proposed residential development.
-The growth of the railroad system soon altered those plans as large tracts of land and railroad tracks bordering the North and West sides of Scott’s Addition made it very attractive for industrial use.
-In the late 1920s, the City fully embraced the idea of industrial development and the build was on.
-Factories and plants soon began to fill in the area and railroad spurs were added to support them.
+Scott’s Addition is situated within the boundaries of Interstates 95 and 64 to the North, Broad Street to the South, the Boulevard to the East, and Westwood Avenue to the West.
+The neighborhood takes its name from General Winfield Scott, who inherited the land from his father-in-law, Colonel John Mayo, in 1818.
+The Scott family held onto this property until the 1890s when initial plans for residential development emerged.
+However, the expansion of the railroad system in the area changed those plans as large sections of land, along with newly laid railroad tracks bordering the North and West sides of Scott’s Addition, made it an attractive location for industrial purposes.
+In the late 1920s, the City of Richmond fully embraced the idea of industrial development, leading to the rapid growth of factories and plants in the area, supported by the addition of railroad spurs.

-Here’s just a quick overview of what to do, eat, and drink in Scott’s Addition:
+Here’s a snapshot of things to do, eat, and drink in Scott’s Addition:

 The Veil Brewing Company – If you ever pass through Scott’s Addition on a Thursday afternoon and wonder why there are people standing in long line winding through the parking lot and down the sidewalk, you’ve found the The Veil.
 Apparently the beer is good.